 You know you’re hooked when a rest day takes more discipline than working out...

-Even when you're doing your best to develop a really solid workout routine, it can be easy to lose motivation if your recovery time keeps holding you back.
-Whether you're limping for a week after a social 5k jog, or if getting on and off the toilet isn't getting any easier between leg days, then it's probably time to start thinking about recovery as an essential part of your healthy lifestyle.
+ven when you're doing your best to develop a really solid workout routine, it can be easy to lose motivation if your recovery time keeps holding you back.
+If you're limping for a week after a social 5k jog or sitting on the toilet isn't getting any easier between leg days, then it's a good time to start thinking about recovery as an essential part of your healthy lifestyle.

 Here are 11 ways to make sure your post-workout recovery is as quick and painless as possible!

-Not only does sleep deprivation have a negative impact on your exercise performance, it also makes it more difficult for your body to efficiently repair and recover after a workout.
+Not only does sleep deprivation have a negative impact on exercise performance, but it also makes it more difficult for your body to repair and recover after a workout efficiently.

 The amount of sleep a person needs can vary depending on many factors, but generally speaking, anything less than a consistent 8 hours each night is likely to hinder your recovery speed, along with many other aspects of your life.

-You don’t need to spend a lot of time doing extensive warm ups, but you do need to make sure you ease into your workout with some dynamic stretches and bodyweight-only movements to loosen up your joints and warm up your muscles.
+You don’t need to spend a lot of time warming up, but you do need to make sure you ease into your workout with some dynamic stretches and bodyweight movements to loosen up your joints and warm up your muscles.

-Learn to love stretching, and relish in that special time for breathing deeply, re-centring and reflecting on the great workout you just did.
+Bonus recovery tip: Learn to love stretching and relish in that special time for deep breathing, re-centring, and reflecting on the great workout you just did.
 This is a great way to restore balance to your parasympathetic nervous system post-workout.

-Recovery doesn't always mean you need to be flat on your back all day.
-A speedy recovery can also be achieved though gently moving your body in ways that compliment, or counteract your main fitness activity.
+Recovery doesn't always mean you should be flat on your back all day.
+A speedy recovery can also be achieved through gently moving your body in ways that complement or counteract your main fitness activity.